Go back to poetry homepage

 You have a baby?

-In joy I’d ask you how and why
+I’d ask you how and why?

-you said you’d never have them.
+(You said you’d never have them.)

 How old is she?